EntropiaFox/astranauta.github.io/NOTES_AUTOMATION.md

 # Automation

 The following is a list of non-automated or semi-automated (i.e. handled with manually-run-once scripts) procedures or data additions that must be maintained.
-Some the items on this list may be automation-friendly and simply as-yet un-automated, others are impractical or near-impossible to meaningfully.
+Some the items on this list may be automation-friendly and simply as-yet un-automated, others are impractical or near-impossible to meaningfully automate.
 This list exist to serve as a reminder/checklist to any maintainer, but also as a gauge of how much manual upkeep is currently required to better judge whether adding to this list with new features is a good idea or not.

 Note that this list is being created retroactively, and is as-yet incomplete.